-Summer Reading Book Project Ideas Upper Elementary
+Summer Reading Book Project Ideas

+Upper Elementary

-Which book did you choose to read over the summer?
-This is the chance for you to share with your classmates and teacher all about the book you picked to read!
-After you finish reading, choose one of the following projects to complete and bring to school on Monday, August 21.
+This is the chance for you to share with your classmates and teacher all about one book you chose to read over the summer!
+After you finish reading, choose one of the following projects to complete and bring to school on Monday, August 25th.
 Pick the project that you will enjoy the most!
 Be sure to include your name somewhere on the project.

-Cereal Box Book Report: For this report, you will be decorating all sides of a cereal box to show and tell important information about the book.
+Cereal Box Book Report:

+For this report, you will be decorating all sides of a cereal box to show and tell important information about the book.
 Make it neat and colorful!

-Materials needed: Empty cereal box (any size, but larger is better); paper; glue; scissors; pencil with eraser; markers, crayons, paint, or colored pencils
+- Empty cereal box (any size, but larger is better)

-- Front of the Box = Title of the book along with Author's name plus a picture/drawing that represents the Main Idea of the story - Right Side of the Box = story elements in words and pictures/drawings (Characters-Who? and Setting Where?
-When?) - Left Side of the Box = story elements in words and pictures/drawings (Problem-What was wrong? and Solution -How did they fix it?) - Back of the Box = Summary of the book (Who was in it, where and when did it take place, and what happened?) - Top of the Box = Book Recommendation or Review (Did you like the book?
+- Paper

+- Glue

+- Scissors

+- Pencil with eraser - Markers, crayons, paint, or colored pencils

+Front of the Box:

+• Title of the book along with author's name plus a picture/drawing that represents the main idea of the story

+Right Side of the Box:

+• Story elements in words and pictures/drawings (Characters- Who? and Setting - Where?
+When?)

+Left Side of the Box:

+• Story elements in words and pictures/drawings (Problem-What was wrong? and Solution -How did they fix it?)

+Back of the Box:

+• Summary of the book (Who was in it, where and when did it take place, and what happened?)

+Top of the Box:

+• Book Recommendation or Review (Did you like the book?
 Why?)

-Mobile Book Report: For this report, you will be creating a mobile that shows and tells important information about the book.
+Mobile Book Report:

+For this report, you will be creating a mobile that shows and tells important information about the book.
 Make it neat and colorful!

+- Clothes hanger

+- Index cards

+- Hole punch

+- String or yarn

+- Scissors

+- Pencil with eraser

-Materials needed: clothes hanger; index cards; hole punch; string or yarn; scissors; pencil with eraser; markers, crayons, paint, or colored pencils; small objects representing details of the book (optional)
+- Markers, crayons, paint, or colored pencils

+- Small objects representing details of the book (optional)